Clarity of Purpose and Message is what we need

 They say they are for free speech and yet we see examples of people being silenced for writing, expressing or tweeting an opinion and they do nothing.
 It makes many of us writers extremely nervous about what we share these days.
 It’s beginning to feel like the Stasi, and with Starmer saying he believes that government needs to be like a ‘nanny state to protect the public’ – eg with the ban on smoking in pub gardens – it begins to give him the flavour of a potential authoritarian, and that’s unlikely to end well for any of us.

 They seem to be, consciously or not I am not sure, following the examples of the Kremlin in using disinformation.
-As I mention in my book No Lemons in Moscow, the Russians for sure have an interest in sewing disinformation in their own country and certainly in the West in order to stir up discontent and division.
+As I mention in my book No Lemons in Moscow, the Russians for sure have an interest in sowing disinformation in their own country and certainly in the West in order to stir up discontent and division.
 The last Labour Government were the princes of spin and made it almost an inevitable part of political messaging, to our detriment.

 Hannah Arendt wrote “The moment we no longer have a free press, anything can happen.
 What makes it possible for a totalitarian or any other dictatorship to rule is that people are not informed; how can you have an opinion if you are not informed?
 If everybody always lies to you, the consequence is not that you believe the lies, but rather that nobody believes anything any longer.”